xinwenfu/GenCyber/Hash/README.md

 ```
 openssl passwd -1 -salt RnYtvEVV abc123
 ```
-Replace a hash in mypasswd with the output above
+*-1* specifies password hash formt.
+Replace a hash in mypasswd with the output above and run john the ripper again.